Espe13/DynestyCheckpoints/README.md

     output = fit_model(obs, model, sps, noise, hfile=hame, **run_params)
     ```

-   - If no name is provided, the output will automatically be called `noname_dynesty_init_checkpoint_file.pkl`.
+   - If no name is provided, the output will automatically be called `noname_dynesty_checkpoint_file.pkl`.

 3. **Modifications in `nested.py`:**
    - The `nested.py` file contains another version of the `run_dynesty_sampler` function that includes checkpointing functionality.
-   - You can change the default names for the checkpoint files for both initial and dynamic sampling within this function.
+   - You can change the default names for the checkpoint files within this function.
    - Additionally, you can modify the checkpoint intervals.
 The default interval is set to create a checkpoint every 60 seconds.

 ## Customization